mdurrani808/STIC/documentation/src/CourseInfo/Syllabus.md

 | 90% | Projects / Assignments | 4 major projects |
 | 10% | Participation | Participation in class. |

+### Late Policy

+There will be a standard 10% late policy per 24-hour period late for any projects submitted past the deadline.
+This means a project due at 11:59 PM the day before that gets submitted at 12:02 AM the next day will get a standard 10% penalty automatically applied.
+No late submissions will be accepted for the last project (to ensure that there is enough time to submit grades).

 ## Communicating with course staff

 Communication should be done over Piazza, with preferably public posts unless a private post is necessary (grading disputes, student-specifc questions, etc).
 Communication should primarily be done with the course facilitators (Mohammad and Karan).